blues/app-accelerators/36-vending-machine-monitor/README.md

     | 6        | F_D12             |
     | 7        | F_D13             |

-The app can support more than 7 columns.
+You can edit the code so the app supports more than 7 columns.
 To add additional columns, increase the value of `COLUMN_COUNT_MAX` in the source, and add the additional pins to the `COLUMN_PINS` array.

 6. Connect the Swan to your development PC with the micro USB cable.